 2 – Go into the pitch knowing your competitive advantage and sell it.

 Having a solid track record of sales and a strong management team goes without saying, but there’s got to be more under the hood than just a trusty engine.
 Investors want to know what sets you apart from every other AI startup in the ring.
 What do you offer that other companies are lacking?
 What’s the ingredient in your secret sauce that makes it compelling enough for others to want to try a first batch?
 Remember for AI companies, a proprietary plume of data is often more important than having the “best” algorithms.
+B2B AI vendors will be forced to put their answers to those questions into simple language in order to convince early adopters to chose them (over a sea of “safer” alternatives).

 The following is a condensed version of the full audio interview, which is available in the above links on TechEmergence’s SoundCloud and iTunes stations.